FanPoints/server-js/docs/partners/fanPointsManagement.md

 );
 ```

-For each purchase item, you can specify a rate label that determines how many fan points the user gets for every CHF on the purchase.
+For each purchase item, you can specify a rate label that determines how many Fan Points the user gets for every CHF on the purchase.
 If no rate label is given, the default rate is used.
-You can configure the different rate categories in the FanPoints backend.
+You can configure the different commission rate labels in the Fan Points dashboard.

 ```typescript
 client.fanPoints.giveFanPointsOnPurchase(